Homological mirror symmetry for functors between Fukaya categories of very affine hypersurfaces: Introduction

 \begin{remark} Our functors differ from those defined by Auroux in \cite{Speculations} by an application of the monodromy: Auroux defines $\alpha_0, \alpha_{\infty}$ so that the Lagrangians both begin parallel transport in the direction of negative real infinity in the base.
-Because we define $\alpha_0,\alpha_{\infty}$ as a sectorial inclusions instead, the Lagrangians go directly towards negative and positive real infinity respectively (cf. \cite[Fig. 4]{Speculations}); this means that our results sometimes differ from the Conjectures in \cite{Speculations} by an application of the monodromy (cf. Theorem \ref{thm:negative_lift}) and a grading shift. \end{remark}
+Because we define $\alpha_0,\alpha_{\infty}$ as sectorial inclusions instead, the Lagrangians go directly towards negative and positive real infinity respectively (cf. \cite[Fig. 4]{Speculations}); this means that our results sometimes differ from the conjectures in \cite{Speculations} by a tensor product with the canonical bundle $K_X$ (cf. Theorem \ref{thm:negative_lift}) and a grading shift. \end{remark}

+\begin{remark} The hypotheses for the conjectures of \cite{Speculations} are somewhat more general than our assumptions in \S \ref{subsec:terms}; in particular, Auroux does not assume that $X$ is Fano.
+While the work of \cite{BenVivek} does extend to the non-Fano setting, there are interesting and subtle questions concerning different presentations of the skeleta that we do not address in this article.
+Hence there remain interesting open questions about the conjectures of \cite{Speculations}. \end{remark}